-- Reduce the resistance to start by leaving your most important documents, applications and tools in a “ready state”.
+- Reduce the resistance to start by leaving your most important documents, applications, and tools in a “ready state”.
 For instance, if you are writing an article, leave the laptop open on the document before you go to bed at night.

 - Work in a public environment where you are being monitored.
 The Hawthorne effect states that people are more productive when they are being observed.
 If you are working alone, try doing it in a coffee shop or co-working space.

 - Tracking productivity also helps improve productivity.
 Use a tool like RescueTime to automatically track your activities.
-Compare your productivity over time to detect gaps and areas of improvements.
+Compare your productivity over time to detect gaps and areas of improvement.
 You can try these tools to improve productivity as well.

 - Listen to music that improves productivity, mostly ambient sounds and simple, repeating motifs.
 Look up “homework edit” on YouTube or use tools like Noisli.
 Music is particularly effective at making repetitive tasks more enjoyable.

 - Lastly, don’t multitask, unless the tasks are a) simple, b) repetitive, and c) closely related.